findus/SyncSalabim/README.md

 ## Sync Strategy

-- Has local Database that saves all successfully saved media files
+- Has local Database that saves all successfully transferred media files
 - Keeps data on phone after sync
 - On next sync just syncs new files